scorpido74/azure-docs.nl-nl/articles/azure-resource-manager/resource-group-template-functions.md

 <a id="sub" aria-hidden="true" />

 ## <a name="numeric-functions"></a>Numerieke functies
-Resource Manager biedt de volgende functies voor het werken met gehele getallen:
+Resource Manager provides the following functions for working with integers:

 * [add](resource-group-template-functions-numeric.md#add)
 * [copyIndex](resource-group-template-functions-numeric.md#copyindex)